MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

     - Based on your investigation, disable the app and suspend and reset passwords for all affected accounts.
     - Classify the alert as a true positive.

-- **FP**: If after investigation, you can confirm that the app has a legitimate business use in the organization.
+- **FP**: If after investigation, you can confirm that the app has a legitimate business use in the organization, then a false positive is indicated.

     **Recommended Action**: Classify the alert as a false positive and consider sharing feedback based on your investigation of the alert.